asdfdotdev/utm.codes/README.txt

 = Why is the shorten link checkbox missing when I create a link? =

-Shortening links requires a valid Bitly API Generic Access Token.
-Add your key under Settings > utm.codes.
+Shortening links requires a shortener be configured.
+Configure shortening under Settings > utm.codes.

 = Why is the create social links checkbox missing when I create a link?  =